 Eero Laine is an assistant professor at the University at Buffalo, State University of New York.
 His research engages the intersections of performance, labor, and culture.
 Eero is co-editor of the volume Performance and Professional Wrestling (Routledge 2016) as well as an editor of the journal Lateral (csalateral.org).
 He is a consistent director and sporadic performer.

-Felipe Cervera currently completing a PhD in Theatre Studies at the National University of Singapore.
+Felipe Cervera has recently completed his PhD in Theatre Studies at the National University of Singapore.
 His work investigates the intersections of performance research and extraterrestrial exploration.
 His essays have appeared in Theatre Research International, Performance Research, Performance Philosophy, and Investigación Teatral.

 Areum Jeong holds a PhD in Theater and Performance Studies from UCLA and her work takes a transnational approach to twentieth and twenty-first-century Korean and Korean American cinema, literature, theater and performance.
 Her current project looks at how performance and social media are used to document, record, or remember death, loss, and memory.